ZALTRAP® 25 mg/ml concentrate for solution for infusion

 You should not use ZALTRAP during pregnancy unless you and your doctor decide that the benefit for you is greater than any possible risk to you or your unborn baby.

-If you are a woman that could become pregnant you should use effective contraception (see “Contraception” section below for details on male and female contraception).
+If you are a woman that could become pregnant you must use effective contraception (see “Contraception” section below for details on female contraception).
 This medicine may harm your unborn baby since it may stop new blood vessels from forming.

 Talk to your doctor before being given this medicine if you are breast-feeding.
 This is because it is not known if the medicine passes into breast milk.

 ZALTRAP may affect male and female fertility.
 Talk to your doctor for advice if you plan to have or father a child.

 Women who can have children must use effective contraception:

 - for 3 months after the last dose of treatment.